cryptolok/DeCryKe/README.md

 DeCryKe is a technique to transform almost any cryptographic algorithm into [deniable-one](https://en.wikipedia.org/wiki/Deniable_encryption), it is a decry of [Russia's anti-terrorism law](https://www.theguardian.com/world/2016/jun/26/russia-passes-big-brother-anti-terror-laws) (aka Yarovaya law) and its [FSB implementation](https://translate.google.com/translate?hl=en&sl=auto&tl=en&u=http%3A%2F%2Fpublication.pravo.gov.ru%2FDocument%2FView%2F0001201608120037).

-As you might know, now in Russia you are forced to provide the meanings (keys) to decode (decrypt) all the communication and data, other-vise you will be punished.
+As you might know, now in Russia you are forced to provide the meanings (keys) to decode (decrypt) all the communication and data, othervise you will be punished.

 It concerns all messengers, websites, emails, social networks, ISPs, etc.